was hosted by Transition Town Jericho, building community to build resilience for whatever the future holds.

-“ We can all effect change.”
+“ We can all affect change.”
 Thus, the local book “Farming on the Wild Side” - The evolution of a Regenerative Organic Farm and Nursery ends after showing us how The Farm Between in Jeffersonville owned and by the authors Nancy and John Hayden was and is continually regenerated.
-Farming on the Wild Side – The Evolution of a Regenerative Organic Farm and Nursery speaks to us of love of land and all living species, and to the practical needs and ways to work with land and living species for all (species) benefit.
+Farming on the Wild Side – The Evolution of a Regenerative Organic Farm and Nursery speaks to us of love of the land and all living species, and to the practical needs and ways to work with land and living species for all (species) benefit.

 This book is not just for small farmers.
-Indeed, it is also a story for families who want to feed their children healthy food and an equally healthy recognition of our relationship with the bio-diverse forms of life and their little understood relationships that form a system that feeds us.
+Indeed, it is also a story for families who want to feed their children healthy food and an equally healthy recognition of our relationship with the bio-diverse forms of life and their little-understood relationships that form a system that feeds us.

 If you want encouragement as well as practical advice on stewarding your land be it 100 sq feet or multiple acres, grow a small garden or plot of flowers, grow fruit or vegetables truly organically, this story and guide will help you with the many changes we are facing environmentally, socially, economically.